About

 It started with seaweed on a Welsh beach.

 I'm Joe.
 I formulate and hand-blend every Dr Forest organic fertiliser myself, in a small unit in Stockport.
-No slaughterhouse waste.
-No fillers.
-Every claim has the science behind it on the product page.
+British-sourced where possible, no fillers, and every claim backed by the science on the product page.

 2020